Kerstin Tidelius

 Kerstin Martha Tidelius (14 October 1934 – 15 February 2023) was a Swedish actress.

-Born in Stockholm, she worked mainly on stage with a total of about 20 film and TV appearances.
+She was born on 14 October 1934 in Stockholm, Sweden.
+She worked mainly on stage with a total of about 20 film and TV appearances.
 Her most notable performances were Ingrid Löfgren in the long running Swedish TV series Hem till byn and a supporting role as Henrietta Vergérus, the bishop's sister, in Fanny and Alexander by Ingmar Bergman.

+She was a part of the Gothenburg City Theatre's permanent ensemble for almost 40 years.

-Tidelius was awarded the Svenska Dagbladets Thaliapris (the Thalia Acting Award) in 1966.
+Tidelius was awarded the Svenska Dagbladet Thaliapriset (the Thalia Acting Award) in 1966.

 Tidelius died on 15 February 2023, at the age of 88.